aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/README.md

 Other I/O, for example, I2C, SPI & extra UART communication buses can be added by using DeviceTree overlays in your application project.
 This provides the end user with the most flexibility in allocating I/O. For an example on how to achieve this, please see the [I2C Sensor Example](https://github.com/aaron-mohtar-co/Lemon-IoT-LTE-nrf9160/tree/main/Examples/i2c_sensor).

-I2C (TWI - Two Wire Interface), SPI and UART peripherals on the nRF9160 share resources.
-The nRF9160 have four instantiated serial communications peripherals, each configured as either TWI, SPI or UART.
-The Lemon LTE module has already allocated the first serial peripheral to UART (&uart0).
-This means additional serial peripherals need to be allocated with unique instances, for example &i2c0 will conflict with the already allocated &uart0 - you will need to use &i2c1.
+The nRF9160 has four instantiated serial communications peripherals.
+Each can be configured as either I2C (Also known as TWI or Two Wire Interface), SPI or UART.
+The Lemon LTE module already has allocated the first serial peripheral to UART (&uart0).
+This requires additional serial peripherals to be allocated with unique instances, for example &i2c1.
+Using &i2c0 will conflict with the already allocated &uart0.

 ## Serial Bootloader